pwittchen/prefser/README.md

 =======
 Wrapper for Android [SharedPreferences](http://developer.android.com/reference/android/content/SharedPreferences.html) with object serialization and [RxJava](https://github.com/ReactiveX/RxJava) Observables

-:construction: Documentation is under construction.
-It will be extended. :construction:
+:construction: Documentation is under construction and it will be extended. :construction:

 Contents
 --------